WeronikaMagdalena/tic-tac-toe-terraform/README.md

 - What did you help most in overcoming obstacles?\
     *Following the example of the lab for running simple app in the instance and applying those steps for my application as well as additional materials on e-portal, Zuzanna Aszkiełowicz and ✨chat-gpt✨.*
 - Was that something that surprised you?\
-    *That after doing it once it is actually quite easy but to do it for the first time it takes ages.*/ *I take it back, then it stopped working for no reason.*
+    *That after doing it once it is actually quite easy but to do it for the first time it takes ages.*\
+    *I take it back, then it stopped working for no reason.*